jackdemarinis/CSC212_sick_project/README.md

 ### How to run the code

-Our code takes a text file with a list of points as an input.
+To run the main.cpp and convexHull.cpp to test out preset inputs, our code takes a text file with a list of points as an input.
 Each point should be on its own line, sepereating the x and y coordinate by a space.
 This text file is the data that will be used to calcualte the convex hull.
+A dotFile will be created, allowing for it be visualized using a compiler such as GraphViz Online.
+If running the code multiple times, please delete any data in the DOT file or there will be errors.

 ## 2. GUI-Creation